-In 2003, Release International was supporting Vom Christian Hospital in treating victims of the ethno-religious violence in Plateau State, Nigeria.
-However, the constitution of the mission only enabled them to treat wounded Christians, even though people of other faiths, or no faith, needed access to treatment.
+Medic Assist International was founded in 2003.
+The organisation Release International was helping Vom Christian Hospital to treat victims of ethno-religious violence in Plateau State, Nigeria.
+But their constitution only enabled them to treat wounded Christians, even though people of other faiths, or no faith, urgently needed access to treatment.

 A subsequent meeting in Edinburgh between Release International and other interested parties led to the formation of MAI later in 2003.

-We have enabled our partners to provide mobile clinics in Pakistan and Sri Lanka, permanent clinics in South Sudan and KwaZulu Natal, end of life care in Uganda, India and KwaZulu Natal, Social care and public health in Nepal, hospital services in Nigeria and South Sudan and health need assessments in Iraq.
+We have helped our partners provide clinics in South Africa and South Sudan, end-of-life care in India, Uganda and South Africa, social care and public health in Nepal, hospital services in Nigeria and South Sudan and health need assessments in Iraq.

-Our partners have provided access to healthcare – in most cases – where none was previously available; people benefitting includes treatment numbers and communities served by end of 2018.
+Our partners have provided access to healthcare – in most cases – where none was previously available; people benefitting includes treatment numbers and communities served.

-MAI Volunteers have supported our partners through medical training and treatments, building, painting and childcare; all visits have been at the request of the partner and geared to meeting the needs of their project.
+MAI volunteers have supported our partners through medical training and treatments, building, painting and childcare.
+All visits have been at the request of the partner and designed to meet the needs of their project.